poac-dev/poac/docs/usage.md

 ## Install dependencies

-Like Cargo does, Poac installs dependencies at build time.
-Poac currently supports Git, path, and system dependencies.
-You can use two ways to add dependencies to your project: using the `poac add` command and editing `poac.toml` directly.
+Like Cargo does, Cabin installs dependencies at build time.
+Cabin currently supports Git, path, and system dependencies.
+You can use two ways to add dependencies to your project: using the `cabin add` command and editing `cabin.toml` directly.

-### `poac add`
+### `cabin add`

-The `poac add` command accepts the following arguments:
+The `cabin add` command accepts the following arguments:

-`poac add <package names ....> --<options>`
+`cabin add <package names ....> --<options>`

 Options:
 - `--sys`: Marks the packages as system dependency (requires the `--version` argument)